azavtyr/notes/README.md

 # notes
-A place to keep my notes about my exploring and learning stuff
+A place to keep my notes about my exploring and learning stuff.